carlosbaraza/lostdock/README.md

 When you are ready, run `lostdock stacks install`, and `lostdock` will do the following:

 - Run `./install-local.sh` (validate configuration)
-- Push stack
+- Push stack configuration files to server
 - Run `./install-server.sh` (preparation before starting stack.
 E.g. change permissions, create volumes, networks, etc)
 - Run `docker compose up`.

 Finally, clarify that you can easily stop using `lostdock`.
 You can always SSH into your server and keep using `docker compose` bare bones.

+## Features

+`lostdock` gives you a nice set of tools to make deploying `docker compose` stacks to a VPS easier.
+Some of the features are:

+- `lostdock server init`: Install Docker and Docker Compose on a fresh VPS server
+- `lostdock stacks install`: Deploy a stack to a server
+- `lostdock stacks install-from-git`: Deploy stack from a GitHub repository including a `docker-compose.yml`.
+Useful to share pre-configured stacks.
+- `lostdock stacks`: Manage stack configuration, environment variables, start, stop, restart, etc.
+- Multiple extremely useful stacks:
+  - [lostdock-traefik](https://github.com/carlosbaraza/lostdock/tree/main/packages/lostdock-traefik): Reverse proxy with auto generated TLS certificates
+  - [lostdock-monitoring](https://github.com/carlosbaraza/lostdock/tree/main/packages/lostdock-monitoring): Log and metric aggregation and visualization stack.
+Grafana, Loki, Prometheus, cAdvisor, Node Exporter, alertmanager, and more.
+  - [lostdock-portainer](https://github.com/carlosbaraza/lostdock/tree/main/packages/lostdock-portainer): Container management.
+Web UI to manage your Docker environments, stacks & containers with ease.

+Refer to the [full documentation at lostdock.com](https://lostdock.com) for an exhaustive list of features.

+## FAQs

+### How could I stop using lostdock?

+`lostdock` is a thin wrapper around `docker compose` with some handy tools to init a server, set env variables, install pre-configured stacks, etc. However, the core is just `docker compose` and a few bash scripts in your stack folder, so it is very easy to stop using if ever needed.
+Just SSH into your server and run `docker compose` in the `~/stacks/your-stack` folder.

-## Why old school VPS and `docker compose`?
+### Why old school VPS and `docker compose`?

 The key insight is that **Virtual Private Servers are cheap, but your time is not**.
-If only we could easily setup/maintain a server and deploy many apps in it... we could iterate fast.
+If only we could easily setup/maintain a server and deploy many apps in it.

+Some unordered thoughts that brought me to this solution:

 - A cheap $5/month server can handle an incredible amount of load.
 If needed it could scale vertically, although most projects would never see that much traffic.
+- A lot have changed since VPS run out of popularity.
+  - We exhausted ourselves with messy admin heavy deployments (manual dependency management, conflicting dependencies, manual migrations, manual DB admin, manual process management, etc).
+  - Docker changed it for good, with nice packages that contain all that is needed to run your application without conflicts.
+Now your problem is orchestrating Docker containers (solved by `docker compose` among many others).
-- Distributing pre-configured stacks becomes trivial if you set a flexible enough standard.
+- Distributing pre-configured stacks becomes trivial if you set a flexible enough standard (e.g. Kubernetes Helm).
 We can replace many expensive SaaS tools like Datadog.
 For example [lostdock-monitoring (log and metric aggregation and visualization stack)](./packages/lostdock-monitoring), [lostdock-traefik (reverse proxy)](./packages/lostdock-traefik) and [lostdock-portainer (container management)](./packages/lostdock-portainer).
 - PaaS like Vercel, Fly, Heroku are useful, but not a general target for any kind of application.
 Hooking multiple microservices, databases, etc is hard and bug prone (compared to a simple `docker-compose.yml`).
 - Kubernetes and other orchestration software are complex, and the benefits are only apparent in big organizations with large teams and projects.
 Small startups are underserved.
-- Docker is the de-facto standard nowadays.
-The tooling is really mature and stable, and it is quite simple to package any type of application into a docker image.
+- Docker is the de-facto standard for containers nowadays.
+  - The tooling is really mature and stable after some buggy beginnings that created myths about how reliable containers are.
+  - It is quite simple to package any type of application into a docker image.
+You can even run databases.

-## Example features

-Refer to the [full documentation at lostdock.com](https://lostdock.com) for an exhaustive list of features.
-This is just a summary of some key commands to give you a feeling for the tool.

-- `lostdock login`: Configure your SSH connection
-- `lostdock server init`: install docker and docker compose on a new server
-- `lostdock stacks install`:
-  - Run `./install-local.sh` (validate configuration)
-  - Push stack
-  - Run `./install-server.sh` (preparation before starting stack.
-E.g. change permissions, create volumes, networks, etc)
-  - Run `docker compose up`.
-- `lostdock stacks install-from-git`: Same than install, but from a github repository including a `docker-compose.yml`.
-Useful to share pre-configured stacks.
-- `lostdock stacks`: Manage stacks
-- `lostdock stacks env`: Environment variable management
-- `lostdock stacks up`: Start/Restart the stack
-- `lostdock stacks down`: Stop the stack

-Please refer to the [full documentation at lostdock.com](https://lostdock.com)

 ## License